+One such factor might be the spatial arrangement of positive and negative groups in the locus, i.e. some details of the atomic structure of the channel.
 The locations of the sidechains of the DEKA locus are unknown and so, in our model, we allow the charged groups of the sidechains be anywhere in the filter.
-XXX Fig. 3 shows the profiles of axial concentration XXX plotted for the channel of Fig. 2 with width $R_f = 0.4$ nm.
-Note that the four $O^{-1/2}$ ions find their way to the two ends of the filter even though the the entry and exit ends of the filter are identical in our model.
-NOTE: Wolfgang, the previous sentence is wonderful.
+Fig. 3 shows the profiles of axial concentration plotted for the channel of Fig. 2 with width $R_f = 0.4$ nm.
+Note that the four $O^{-1/2}$ ions find their way to the two ends of the filter (the figure plots only the right-hand half of the simulation cell because of the symmetry about the center).
 We emphasize that this is a spontaneous nonuniform arrangement of the tethered ions (not imposed by structural constraints from the protein).
-Wolfgang: note rearrangement of sentence and extra emphasis on "spontaneous nonuniform".
-This is a crucial part of the paper and has to be written just so, in my view.
 The distribution of the single positive structural ion-the tethered $NH_4^+$ -is much more uniform than the distribution of the structural anions, the tethered $O^{-1/2}$ ions.

-The spontaneous nonuniform spatial arrangement of tethered charges has important effects on the distributions of mobile species, e.g., Na+ and Ca2+ and is responsible for some of the differences between calcium and sodium channels.
+The spontaneous nonuniform spatial arrangement of tethered charges has important effects on the distributions of mobile species, e.g., Na+ and Ca2+ and is responsible for some of the differences between Ca and Na channels.
 In the EEEE locus of the Ca channel, Na+ and Ca2+ accumulate in the center of the filter.
 In the DEKA locus of the Na channel, mobile ions are excluded from the center of the filter and are present in much smaller density altogether.
 In fact, Na+, the native ion of this channel-which is responsible for the biological function of the wild type Na+ channel-has nearly the same density in the bath and filter, although it is somewhat more concentrated in the baths just outside the filter.
-NOTE: Wolfgang you might want to quote Frankenhaeuser and Hodgkin here who, if I remember correctly, concluded from the (relative) lack of depletion of Na during Na currents, that the "effective" space available to Na was larger than that available to K.

-The distribution of $Na^+$ is consistent with earlier models of Na permeation and with several types of experiments.
-For instance, the biological channel is known [23, 24, 25] to maintain substantial conductance even when the baths are diluted to less than 1 mM NaCl, as if Na+ density near the channel were buffered by a negative surface charge at the channel mouths.
-Unidirectional tracer fluxes in Na channels indicate that there is no significant correlation among the passages of individual Na+ ions [26, 27], as if the (mean time averaged) density of Na+ in the channel were not very large (corresponding to less than one ion present on average).
-NOTE: Wolfgang, the pre-vious sentence is wonderful.
-Our model gives a distribution of Na+ rather like that in chemical kinetic models that have two weak 'binding sites' flanking an activation barrier [28, 29, 25].
+The distribution of Na+ is consistent with earlier models of Na permeation and with several types of experiments.
+For instance, the biological channel is $known^{27-29}$ to maintain substantial conductance even when the baths are diluted to less than 1 mM NaCl, as if Na+ density near the channel were buffered by a negative surface charge at the channel mouths.
+Unidirectional tracer fluxes in Na channels indicate that there is no significant correlation among the passages of individual Na+ ions, as if the (mean time averaged) density of Na+ in the channel were not very large (corresponding to less than one ion present on average).
+Our model gives a distribution of Na+ rather like that in chemical kinetic models that have two weak 'binding sites' flanking an activation barrier.

 Our simulations give this distribution of structural charge as a result, not as an assumption.
-The simulations show that the energetically most favorable distribution of structural charge in the DEKA locus implies XXX a distribution of Na+ like that found when two weak binding sites flank a barrier.
+The simulations show that the energetically most favorable distribution of structural charge in the DEKA locus implies a distribution of Na+ like that found when two weak binding sites flank a barrier.
 On the other hand, the density of Na+ in the center of the filter in our simulation turns out to be similar to the density of Na+ in the bath, so an energy 'barrier' in the sense of transition state theory does not exist for the native ion that carries large currents in the physiological situation.
 Some workers have doubted that a channel designed to conduct maximal currents would contain large energy barriers.
-Note: Wolfgang if the last sentence is too much, cut it out.
-But some of us did make this point clearly at least ten years ago.